How to read a cash flow statement

 First, you need to know if a company is going to have enough cash to make it until next week.
 If a company constantly bleeds cash each quarter, it’ll either eventually need to borrow or go bankrupt.
 This much is obvious.
 What else can the cash flow statement tell an investor?

 When a large percentage of income is generated from large non-cash items, this income can be considered low quality.
 This means that using the cash flow statement can be a more accurate look at the true profitability of a company.
-An example of this is a company that owns a lot of real estate.
+An example of this is a company that owns a lot of real estates.
 Since real estate is allowed to be depreciated each year, profits can appear to be large just from the depreciation alone.
 When the cash level isn’t going up so fast, this tells an investor to be cautious of reported earnings.

 One more thing, then I promise never to talk about financial statements again.
 If a company knows cash flow will be weak over a quarter, they may quickly attempt to raise cash through operations, by doing stuff like blowing out excess inventory or delaying paying some bills.
 Unfortunately, as investors, there’s really nothing we can do about that, besides looking at the income statement and cash flow statements and making sure the numbers make sense.
 Good luck doing that without a team of accountants behind you though.

 Basically what I’m saying is that you should just stick to index investing.
 Leave this stuff up to the pros.